mcfnord/cem/src/sforce.md

-# He's John and He's For Sale!
+# John Dempsey writes

 Please enjoy this collection of Wisdom Pearls and Other Tidbits from my stellar career in the programmer-writer field.

 ## Three writing samples